F1 Cybersecurity

 Earlier this year, the Williams F1 team abandoned the launch of its new FW43B F1 car following a hack on the augmented reality app that would reveal the vehicle.
 Since many teams’ constructors also produce commercial vehicles, an attack can harm sales.
 Alternatively, a malicious actor might want to bring attention to a specific cause or movement, particularly one against an F1 team.
 For example, an environmentalist might target an F1 team to raise awareness of the environmental impacts of racing.
 In other instances, attacking an F1 team can simply be a strategic move by a hacktivist to bring attention to a completely unrelated issue.
 Whatever the reason, an attacker can be sure that targeting an F1 team will generate press coverage and public discourse, emphasizing the need for robust F1 cybersecurity measures to mitigate and manage these risks.

-Hardware Attacks
+Hardware-based Attacks

 Ultimately, when it comes to Formula 1 racing, it is not just the cars racing against each other.
-The teams are in a race with attackers to ensure they protect their data and cars before a malicious actor can get their hands on them.
+The constructors are in a race with attackers to ensure they protect their data and cars before a malicious actor can get their hands on them.
 But, unlike F1, the race does not end at the checkered flag.
 It continues in the world of F1 security, where constant vigilance is necessary to safeguard against potential threats.

 April 5th, 2021